darinjbrown/634-final2.0/README.md

 #### User Registration & Authentication
 - **User Registration**: Users can create accounts through a dedicated registration page (`/register`) that connects to the backend API.
 - **XML-based Authentication**: Supports both database and XML-based user storage through a flexible provider pattern.
   - XML authentication stores user data in `src/main/resources/xml/users.xml`.
+This is the requirement and the method currently active in the properties file.
   - Users can switch between providers in `application.properties` using the `app.auth.provider` setting.
 - **Login Functionality**: Secure login system with JWT token-based authentication and "Remember Me" functionality.
 - **Role-Based Access**: Different permissions for regular users and administrators.

 #### Flight Booking
 - **Flight Search**: Users can search for flights by specifying origin, destination, dates, and passenger count.
 - **Booking System**: Logged-in users can book flights, with booking data stored in the database.
+Booking is done from Saved Flights Page
 - **Booking Management**: Users can view their bookings.
 - **Saved Flights**: Users can save flight searches for later booking.